Dannode36/json2x/README.md

-# json2cpp
+# json2x
- Convert any JSON structure into a C++ header file with struct declarations
+ Convert any JSON file into class declarations  of a wide range of languages.

+ ## Supported Languages
+ - C++
+ - C#